Deploying the ForgeRock Identity Platform™ Using DevOps Techniques

 - Discuss options for modifying and redeploying IG after deployment

-- Describe the role of the the cookbook instructions for implementing the Cloud Deployment Model (CDM), and how you can use the CDM with your deployment
+- Describe the role of the Cloud Deployment Model and related cookbook instructions

-- Review the additional requirements for setting up a Google Cloud Platform (GCP) project for the CDM
+- Review the additional requirements for setting up a GCP project for the CDM

 - Review the additional requirements for creating and setting up a Kubernetes cluster for the CDM

 Chapter 4: Getting Started Migrating an Existing Deployment to Kubernetes

 Lesson 1: Migrating an Existing DS and AM Configuration to Kubernetes

 - Discuss how you can migrate an existing DS and AM configuration to Kubernetes

 - Migrate the DS configuration and sample user data

 - Update your Amster pod configuration for an existing AM deployment